Blendify/blender-manual/blender_docs/manual/modeling/texts/introduction.rst

    be forewarned that the more characters a single text object has, the slower the object will respond interactively.

-   As you can see when you switch between *Object mode* and *Edit mode*, the *Font* panel remains the same.
+   As you can see when you switch between *Object Mode* and *Edit Mode*, the *Font* panel remains the same.
 This means that its settings can be applied equally in both modes ... and this implies that you cannot apply them to just a part of the mesh.
 So font, size, and so on, are common to all letters in a *Text* object.